Seasonal Living

 Learn how to transition your Ayurvedic routine at the spring equinox.
 Dosha-specific adjustments for diet, exercise, sleep, and daily practices.

-The spring equinox marks the shift from Kapha-accumulating winter to Kapha-liquefying spring.
-Transition your routine by lightening your diet, increasing exercise, rising earlier, and introducing warming spices and bitter greens to support the body's natural seasonal cleansing process.
+The spring equinox is when Kapha-accumulating winter hands over to Kapha-liquefying spring.
+Transition by lightening the diet, moving more, rising earlier, and adding warming spices and bitter greens.
+They support the body's natural seasonal cleansing.

 The Equinox: A Moment of Balance

-The spring equinox — when day and night are equal in length — is one of the most significant transitions in the Ayurvedic calendar.
-It marks the midpoint between the withdrawal of winter and the expansion of summer, a natural moment of balance before the shift.
+The spring equinox is when day and night are the same length.
+One of the most significant transitions in the Ayurvedic calendar.
+It's the midpoint between winter withdrawing and summer expanding.
+A natural moment of balance before the shift.

 In Ayurveda, seasonal transitions (Ritu Sandhi) are considered the most vulnerable times for health.
 The body is releasing one season's adaptations while preparing for the next.
-If this transition is not supported consciously, imbalances arise.
+Skip this transition and imbalances follow.

 What Happens to Your Body at the Equinox

-- Heavier appetite — You naturally craved richer, denser foods
+• Heavier appetite.
+You craved richer, denser foods for a reason.

 How to Transition Your Diet